Quotient singularities in the Grothendieck ring of varieties

 \begin{theorem}{\textup{(cf. \cite[Theorem 0.1]{AW})}} Let $X$ be a projective variety over a field $k$ of characteristic zero with an action by a finite (discrete) group $G$.
 Then there is a $G$-equivariant proper birational morphism $r \colon X_1 \rightarrow X$ and an open set $U \subset X_1$ such that $X_1$ is a nonsingular projective variety, $(X_1,U)$ has the structure of a strictly toroidal embedding, and $G$ acts strictly and toroidally on $(X_1,U)$. \end{theorem}

 The statement of the theorem differs slightly here from \cite{AW}, but this is what their proof shows.
 That paper also assumes that $k$ is algebraically closed, but this assumption can be removed.

-For clarity, we reproduce some proof details below, following the same steps as in \cite{AW}.
+\begin{commentA} For clarity, we reproduce some proof details below, following the same steps as in \cite{AW}.

 \begin{proof} Given $X$, $G$ as in the theorem, let $Y = X/G$ and $W$ be the branch locus of the quotient morphism.
 Find a resolution of singularities $(Y',W') \rightarrow (Y,W)$ with the property that $W'$ is a strict normal crossings divisor.
 Now let $X'$ be the normalization of $Y'$ in the function field $k(X)$ and $Z'$ the inverse image of $W'$.
 Defining $U = X' \setminus Z'$, we have that $(X',U)$ is a strictly toroidal embedding on which the action of $G$ is strict toroidal (this follows from Abhyankar's lemma as in \cite[Lemma 3.3]{ADK}, with strictness coming from the fact that $W'$ has strict normal crossings).